 By 2027, the API management market is expected to reach 5 times its present value.
-Companies throughout the world are developing an API strategy as a chief component of their overall IT strategies.
-APIs may have started out as just another way to access data, but organizations have since realized how APIs can reduce development costs by providing ready avenues for integrating existing systems.
+Companies throughout the world are working on an API development strategy as a chief component of their overall IT strategies.
+APIs may have started out as just another way to access data.
+Still, organizations have since realized how APIs can reduce development costs by providing ready avenues for integrating existing systems.
 APIs can also provide additional revenue streams through API monetization, attracting innovation, and expanding the company brand through access to its key data.

 However, many companies forget that the API itself brings change to the organization.
 The moment your organization creates an API, it also creates an API strategy, at least implicitly.
 Any API decision-making should consider things like user-community involvement, documentation, developer engagement, API management, and your organizational structure.
 Not taking these things into consideration at the start doesn’t exempt you from facing the choice later on.
 Decisions made early on will have a lasting impact on the organization.

 APIs reveal the unique data proposition of your business.
 Exposing the data collection of your applications and the unique relationships that have evolved can also reveal new avenues for growth.
 Consideration should be given to your organization’s internal and external relationships.
 This could mean keeping your API internal, taking it public, or even creating a hybrid of the two by providing access to external business partners.
 Businesses are changing constantly, community is becoming more and more important, and staying agile is key to staying ahead.
 That’s why you should plan from the outset as if you intend to take your API public at some point…so you don’t close yourself off to the possibilities that going public can bring.